Trevor’s Law – Bill S.50 (formerly U.S. Senate Bill S.76) & Companion Bill S.53

 • Authorize federal agencies to form partnerships with states and academic institutions to investigate and help address disease clusters.

-The legislation being introduced today is supported by the Trevor’s Trek Foundation, co-founded by Charlie Smith and Susan Rosser with Trevor Schaefer, who survived after being diagnosed with brain cancer seven years ago at the age of 13.
+The legislation being introduced today is supported by the Trevor’s Trek Foundation, co-founded by Charlie Smith and Susan Rosser with Trevor Schaefer, who survived after being diagnosed with brain cancer at the age of 13.
 Trevor and his family have worked to raise awareness of disease clusters and their possible links to toxins in the environment, and to help build support for legislation to assist communities experiencing suspected disease clusters.

 Senator Boxer said: “When the same disease impacts a family, neighborhood, or community, people have a right to know if there is a common factor or related cause.
 I am pleased to introduce this bipartisan legislation that will help our communities investigate and address devastating disease clusters as quickly as possible.”